Adam-cyber/engine-toolkit/engine/internal/selfdriving/README.md

 | WARNING: This is experimental |
 | --- |

-Run example:
+## Running engines in self-driving mode

-Minimal to run with docker:
+- `VERITONE_SELFDRIVING=true` to switch on self-driving from filesystem

-- `VERITONE_SELFDRIVING=true` to tell that is running using the self-driving from filesystem
+- Volume dir for input, mapped internally to `/files/in`
-- Volume dir for input, mapped to `/files/in`
+- Volume dir for completed, mapped internally to `/files/out/completed`
-- Volume dir for completed, mapped to `/files/out/completed`
+- Volume dir for errors, mapped internally to `/files/out/errors`
-- Volume dir for errors, mapped to `/files/out/errors`
+- Volume dir for results, mapped internally to `/files/out/results`
-- Volume dir for results, mapped to `/files/out/results`
+- Add additional environemnt variables (below) to configure the behaviour of the engine

 Example: